jeremiah-shaulov/indent_and_wrap/README.md

 - [indentAndWrap()](#indentandwrap) - Indent or unindent and wrap text.
 - [findCommonIndent()](#findcommonindent) - Scan text string, and find leading space characters, that are common across all lines.
-- [calcLines()](#calclines) - Count number of lines in text string, and determine column number of the last character.
+- [calcLines()](#calclines) - Count number of lines in text string, and determine column number after the last character.

 ## indentAndWrap()